Morikoi/asteroid-blaster/docs/topics/logs-events.md

 ### Grafana Loki

-> Loki is a log aggregation
+> Loki is a log aggregation system designed to store and query logs